Skip to main content

 Why This Matters for Climate Resilience

-1. Democratic Access to Science: Independent researchers and journalists can now verify climate trends without relying solely on state-issued summary reports.
+1. Democratic Access to Science: Independent researchers and journalists have the data access required to verify climate trends without relying solely on state-issued summary reports.

-3. Preparedness: High-resolution historical data allows civic engineers to design infrastructure (like stormwater drains in Paris or wind turbine arrays in the North Sea) that is appropriate for the actual, observed extremes of the localized climate, rather than interpolated guesses.
+3. Preparedness Planning: Access to high-resolution historical data enables civic engineers to plan infrastructure (like stormwater drains in Paris or wind turbine arrays in the North Sea) against observed extremes, rather than interpolated guesses.

-The European Open Data Directive proved that when high-quality, state-funded meteorological observations are returned to the public domain, the entire scientific and technological ecosystem benefits.
-As tools like Climate Explorer continue to build bridges to these open APIs, the barrier between global weather archives and the people who need them will continue to disappear.
+The European open-data movement demonstrates that returning high-quality, state-funded meteorological observations to the public domain establishes the necessary conditions for the scientific and technological ecosystem to benefit.
+As tools like Climate Explorer continue to build bridges to these open APIs, the barrier between global weather archives and the people who need them is steadily diminishing.

 Frequently Asked Questions (FAQ)